How to Build a Healthy Morning Routine That Actually Sticks

 Ask:

-• What kind of person do I want to be today?
+• Who do I want to be today? (calm, patient, productive, focused…)

-This creates direction instead of chaos.
+This gives your day direction instead of chaos.

-Week 2: Add a second habit.
+• Week 2: Add a second habit.
+(Example: 5 minutes of stretching)

-Week 3: Add a third.
+• Week 3: Add a third.

-Week 4: Add a fourth.
+• Week 4: Add a fourth.

-1. Make your habits visible
+1. Make habits visible

-If you want to stretch, leave your yoga mat out.
+• Leave your yoga mat out.

 2. Remove friction

-• fill your water bottle the night before
+• fill your water bottle

-• prepare breakfast ingredients
+• prep breakfast ingredients

 Pair a new habit with something you already do.